raacker/setup_vim/README.md

 terminator : Best terminal ever.
 I mapped keys to dconf files</br>
  * Ctrl + Shift + s : open new terminator window
- * Ctrl + Shift + i : close terminator window
+ * Ctrl + Shift + i : close terminator window</br>

 	all these keybindings also availiable on terminator not only on desktop

 <h1>Usage</h1>
 *In NERD Tree, you can open files besides of other vim.*</br>